curious-bigcat/snowflake_intelligence_manufacturing_automobile/DEMO_GUIDE.md

 ## Troubleshooting

 ### If agents don't have enough context:
-- Ensure semantic views are created and populated
+- Ensure the unified semantic view (`manufacturing_operations`) is created and populated
+- Ensure the unified Cortex Search service (`manufacturing_documents_search`) is created and indexed
-- Check that agents have SELECT privileges on semantic views
+- Check that agents have proper tool_resources configured (semantic_view and cortex_search service)
 - Verify that the Intelligence object is properly configured
+- Check that agents have USAGE privileges on the semantic view and Cortex Search service

 ### If queries return generic responses:
 - Make queries more specific to Vehicle Manufacturing domain
 - Reference specific data elements (suppliers, parts, production lines, vehicle models)
 - Ask for analysis rather than just data retrieval
+- Verify that agents have access to both Analyst1 (semantic view) and Search1 (Cortex Search) tools

 ### If performance is slow:
-- Ensure warehouse is running
+- Ensure warehouse is running (especially CORTEX_SEARCH_WH for Cortex Search service)
-- Check that semantic views are optimized
+- Check that the unified semantic view is optimized
+- Verify Cortex Search service is fully indexed (check INDEXING_STATE)
 - Consider using smaller datasets for demo

 ---